w-jamil/proteus-eti/README.md

 ### Inputs

 - The original datasets as an array with size 1 x D, where ‘D’ represents the number of dimensions in the original space.
 - Most recent available label.
+- Hyperparameters (optional) initialisation by the use.
+- Supervised learning method (requires ground truth).

 ### Outputs

 - Predicted label

-### Specifications for Inputs:

-- Supervised learning method (requires ground truth).

-### Additional considerations:

-- Hyperparametera (optional) initialisation by the use.

 ## PAL

 To run the code:
 - download `pal`
 - execute `python paexp.py`
-- record `python python paexp.py --record 1`
+- record `python paexp.py --record 1`

 Changing following few lines will allow the user to have any data, but the please make sure the format is the same.